 - Breast cancer patients who had a mastectomy (removal of one or both breasts) may experience loss of sensation, fatigue, and symptoms related to reconstructive surgery (such as feeling discomfort while getting used to implants.)

 - Patients who undergo a lumpectomy may experience decreased sensation in their breasts and nipples, pain, and lymphedema.

 - Patients who receive chemotherapy, radiation, or hormone therapy may experience menopausal symptoms (decreased sex-drive or libido, vaginal dryness, vaginal atrophy, and mood swings); fatigue; increased scarring; and lymphedema.

 - Prostate cancer patients who receive surgery may experience erectile dysfunction (inability to achieve or maintain an erection), difficulty climaxing, dry orgasm, and lowered libido.

-- Patients who receive hormone treatments may experience erectile dysfunction, lowered libido, hot flashes, and gynecomastia (growth of breast tissue.)
+- Patients who receive hormone treatments may experience erectile dysfunction, lowered libido, hot flashes, fatigue, and gynecomastia (growth of breast tissue.)

 Gynecologic Cancers: Including Endometrial (Uterine), Ovarian, Cervical, or Vulvar Cancers

 - Gynecologic cancer patients who receive a hysterectomy may experience loss of sensation, menopausal symptoms, fatigue, lymphedema in lower extremities, and/or vaginal prolapse (when the uterus, bladder, vagina, or surrounding structures begin to fall out of their normal positions.)